gaogaotiantian/viztracer/docs/source/decorator.rst

     ``@trace_and_save`` can be used to trace a certain function and save the result as the program goes.
     This can be very helpful when you are running a very long program and just want to keep recording something periodically.
-You won't drain your memory and the dumping will be done in a new process, which can reduce the affect to your main process.
-However, parsing still needs to be done in main process for racing issues.
+You won't drain your memory and the parsing/dumping will be done in a new process, which can minimize the performance impact to your main process.

     You can pass any argument you want to ``VizTracer`` by giving it to the decorator